RelativisticMechanic/CRTerm/README.md

 * TrueType support
 * 256 Color (in upcoming release)
 * UTF-8 Support (Work in progress)
+* Drag and drop files (plays MP3 in the terminal itself!)

 Hey, it looks nice, if you wanted functionality, go for Windows Terminal.

 ## Upcoming

+For the road to 1.0.0, we have the following,

 * Support for certain iTerm sequences to allow graphics rendering in the terminal
+* Support for terminal resizing
+* Support for coloured glyphs
+* Full TrueType (including bold and italics)

 ## Building